kanton-basel-stadt/designsystem/README.md

 Storybook and the Tailwind config of this repository.
 Please keep in mind that Storybook is currently not up to date with the latest implementations, especially when it comes to icons.
 They may need some adjustment.

-> TODO #02: A Tailwind config viewer will be implemented in Storybook, so people don't have to dig into the source code of this repo.

 ## Development

 To create a new release (i.e. after you added changes) execute the following: